mrezabayat/iamsorush/content/posts/all-about-template.md

 thumbnail: /images/bird_tn.webp
 tags: ["C++", "Template"]
 categories: "C++"
+summary: "Using templates in C++, you can create functions or classes having similar behaviors for different types.
+Here, all the useful features of templates are explained with examples."
 ---

 ## Template

 Using templates in C++, you can create functions or classes having similar behaviors for different types.
+Here, all the useful features of templates are explained with examples.

 ## Class Template